Enzo-unine/Enzo_Bertolo_MSc_thesis_2026/README.md

 ‘precipitation_mm Neuchâtel’: Total precipitation at the time the GPS coordinate was recorded (mm)

-‘sunset’: Time of sunset on the day the GPS coordinate was recorded
+‘sunset’: Time of sunset on the day the GPS coordinate was recorded (yy:mm:dd hh:mm:ss)

-‘sunrise’: Time of sunrise on the day the GPS coordinate was recorded
+‘sunrise’: Time of sunrise on the day the GPS coordinate was recorded (yy:mm:dd hh:mm:ss)

 # Script
 ‘1.
 Packages.R’: